patriciadevelops/stylesconference/README.md

 ## Styles Conference Website ##

-A website built from Shay Howe's tutorial "Learn to Code HTML & CSS".
+A website built from Shay Howe's tutorial "Learn to Code HTML & CSS."

 **Link to project:** https://stylesconference-pd.netlify.app

 **Tech used:** HTML & CSS.

-Debloyed to Netlify.
+Deployed to Netlify.

 ### Lessons Learned: ###
-There were some of the things I learned building this website:
+There are some of the things I learned building this website:
 - Box Model
 - Creating Lists
 - Positioning Content